 (9) The revocation of a direction given under subsection (2) or (4) does not affect the requirement to pay the compensation before the revocation.

-[Section 182K inserted by No. 31 of 2011 s.
+[Section 182K inserted: No. 31 of 2011 s.
 6.]

 182L.
 Suspending and reducing weekly payments, conciliation officers’ powers for etc.